oxipay/posdocs/docs/api/sales_adjustment.md

-This endpoint will be used to process a Sales Adjustment at the point-of-sale.
+This endpoint will be used to process a Sales Adjustment at the point-of-sale. see <a href="/process/sales_adjustment/">sales adjustment process</a> for more information.

-**Method:** *ProcessAdjustment*
+**Method:** *ProcessSalesAdjustment*

 <h3>Request</h3>